 School Bus Accidents

 Clark County has one of the nation’s largest school districts, more than 320,000 students, and 358 schools.
 School bus transportation is provided to thousands of students.
 Shocking numbers of school bus accidents take place every year, from minor fender-benders to serious injury and fatal accidents.
-If you or your child suffered injuries in a school bus accident, an experienced Las Vegas bus accident attorney at Cogburn Law Offices can provide legal representation to help you seek full financial compensation for all damages.
+If you or your child suffered injuries in a school bus accident, an experienced Las Vegas bus accident attorney at Cogburn Law can provide legal representation to help you seek full financial compensation for all damages.

 Metro Bus Accidents in Las Vegas